Ericsson/dataplanebook/_sources/stats/stats.rst.txt

-Another consideration is if memory consumption are required to correlate with the number of active flows, or if it is acceptable to statically pre-allocated statistics memory for the maximum number of flows supported.
+Another consideration is if memory consumption are required to correlate with the number of active flows, or if it is acceptable to statically preallocated statistics memory for the maximum number of flows supported.

 Prototyping may be required to determined how the counter